-Ladybirds are beetles of the order Coleoptera.
+Ladybirds are beetles of the order Coleopteran.
 They have biting mouth parts and colourful hard wing cases.
-In Britain there are 46 coccinellid species (from the latin meaning scarlet), with 26 species recognisable as ladybirds.
+In Britain there are 46 coccinellid species (from the Latin meaning scarlet), with 26 species recognisable as ladybirds.

 Ladybirds are regarded as beneficial to the garden as they eat lots of insects that damage plants, such as aphids, scale insects and thrips.
 Some ladybirds such as the sixteen-spot, twenty-two spot and orange varieties feed on mildew which also damages garden plants.
 There are just a couple of species – the twenty-four spot and the bryony varieties – that actually feed on plant material.

 - One ladybird may eat over 4,000 aphids in its lifetime.

 - Ladybirds lay eggs on plants, usually near aphids or similar infestations.

 - Baby ladybirds are called larvae – they hatch from eggs after 3-4 days.

 - Larvae turn into adult ladybirds after about 3 weeks.